RuochaoYan/a-string-class/README.md

 }
 ```

 Super easy, right?
+When the SFStringTester class runs your tests, it will output the results to `cout`.
+The test output makes it really easy to see which methods are working and which are not.
 Ok, there's just one thing to note.
 Our basic string testing class does a _pretty good_ job of testing your class, but you'll want to add some tests of your own.

 ### Part 4. -- Fill out the student.json file